iximiuz/envoy-playground/README.md

 ## Basics

 The environment creates two services.
 The frontend service _A_ call the faulty upstream service _B_.
-Envoy is used a sidecar to mitigate the erroneous behavior of the upstream service.
+Envoy is used as a sidecar to mitigate the erroneous behavior of the upstream service.

 Run it: